 When dealing with the ocean, it is smart to always keep in mind that you are not smarter, stronger or better then the ocean.
 The ocean can and will do whatever it wants with you whenever it wants despite your best intentions to the contrary.
 It is a force that you cannot win against, and knowing this can keep you safe.
 Respect the ocean and you will be much safer in it’s embrace.

-When you are caught in a rip tide for the first time, it can be a very scary feeling.
+When you are caught in a rip current for the first time, it can be a very scary feeling.
 Your body is caught up in a force of water that you cannot really see and it is pulling you out to sea at an alarming rate.
 The first reaction for anyone to have in this situation is to fight.
 They swim against the current, trying to be stronger then the ocean.
 The ocean is always stronger then us and in a situation like this, you will tire yourself out and put yourself at higher risk of drowning.

-The best way to get out of a rip tide is to never be caught in one in the first place.
+The best way to get out of a rip current is to never be caught in one in the first place.
 Be aware of the flags posted along the beach, they are there for a reason.
-Red flags mean that there are strong rip tides and it is not recommended that you go out into the water.
+Red flags mean that there are strong rip currents and it is not recommended that you go out into the water.
 Yellow flags mean that the water is less dangerous, so use your own discretion as to whether you should go out.

 One danger of the ocean’s along the beaches of Phuket are jellyfish.
 For the most part, jellyfish are not very dangerous.
 They drift within the water with their stingers dangling below them, stinging any fish or people that come into contact with them.
 Stings from a jellyfish can be very painful, but they are rarely fatal.